Network Security and Preserving Network Integrity

 - network management has complete control of the entire network

 When it comes to preserving these traits in today’s modern networks, network managers are quickly abandoning the traditional focus on network security solely at the perimeter level for a more holistic, layered approach.
 The new layered approach to insuring network integrity is composed of the following layers:

 - Host integrity layer

-Perimeter defense consists of the traditional setup of firewalls, antivirus filters and intrusion-detection systems.
+Perimeter defence consists of the traditional setup of firewalls, antivirus filters and intrusion-detection systems.
 Although these are still vital components needed to prevent hackers from invading your network, they alone do not guarantee complete protection from modern attacks.

-The application gateway layer is designed to analyze endpoint traffic.
+The application gateway layer is designed to analyse endpoint traffic.
 It consists of spam filters, web application gateways and other systems designed to augment a firewall in efforts to provide deep packet inspection and other proxy-like services for enhanced network protection.